Does sugar worsen a child's behavior?

 When we feed a child a diet full of sugar, we add stress and increase workload.
 If resilience is strong they can manage just fine for a while.
 But when it's low (ie they struggle to self regulate and manage stress) they can become extremely sensitive to sugar swings.

 (Related post (video): What Raising Resilience Is All About)

 Here's What Happens When We Reduce Sugar

-When we get a child on a diet higher in healthy fats, protein and fibre and lower in carbohydrates and sugar, we reduce the stress on their blood sugar feedback loop.
-Basically, we ease their body’s work load, and that’s a big deal for a child who's struggling to cope.
+When we get a child on a diet higher in healthy fats, protein and fiber and lower in carbohydrates and sugar, we reduce the stress on their blood sugar feedback loop.
+Basically, we ease their body’s workload, and that’s a big deal for a child who's struggling to cope.

 Here's what I see most often...

 - Energy becomes steadier (less extreme highs and lows throughout the day),

 - Tempers even out (they become more tolerant to change and the unexpected),